Dr. Lee is originally from New Hampshire and earned a BS degree in biochemistry from

 the University of New Hampshire and a PhD degree in Neuroscience at the University

-he was employed Xenometrix, Inc., in Boulder, CO, a biotechnology start-up company,
+he was employed at Xenometrix, Inc., in Boulder, CO, a biotechnology start-up company,

 developing cell- and gene expression-based toxicity assays.
 Dr. Lee completed a post-doctoral